 To edit and send a general and reminder email, first navigate to the Guest List from your admin dashboard.

 From here, select the guests in question from the Guest List by clicking on the checkbox next to their names, searching for their names in the search box at the top, or choosing the Select All checkbox, if you want to send a message to all guests.
 (As you can see, you have the ability to either send a message to all guests or only some guests.)

-You’ll then be brought to a pop-up email screen.
+You’ll then be brought to an edit screen.
 This is where you can make the General Message or Reminder Email your own.